Warholm world record in hurdles epic, Mihambo soars to long jump gold - RFI

 Mihambo was lying in the bronze medal position ahead of her final jump, but hammered down the runway to register a season-best jump of 7.00 metres to take the lead.

-But the American could only manage 6.84 with her last leap, settling for silver ahead of Nigeria's Ese Brume who took bronze with a best jump of 6.97m.
+But the American could only manage 6.84 with her last effort, taking silver ahead of Nigeria's Ese Brume, who won bronze with a jump of 6.97m.

+Mihambo admitted she had found it hard to watch as she waited nervously to see if Reese would snatch gold with the final jump of the competition.

+"I tried to have a sneak peek on the display," she said.
+"I really don't like this position where you cannot do anything about it and you have to watch the girls do what they have to do.

 - Felix off the mark -